DylanMeeus/springboot_jwt_blog/_posts/2015-11-13-build-an-app-with-vuejs.markdown

 The **template** is just some simple markup with a button that calls the method `getQuote`.
 We can notice some similarities to Angular in this code already.
 The template uses directives like `v-on:click` for click events, and `v-if` to conditionally show and hide the `quote-area` div.
 Vue also uses the double curly brace syntax for templating, which is how we take care of rendering the `quote` property.

 The **script** area exports a default class that has on it a `data` method and a `methods` object where we can register custom methods.
-When we want to register a data propety to be used in the template, we need to do so in the `data` method.
+When we want to register a data property to be used in the template, we need to do so in the `data` method.
 If we were to leave out the `quote` property from the returned object, that property wouldn't be rendered in the template.
 The `getQuote` method makes an HTTP request to our back end and sets the returned data on the `quote` property.

 This gives us a good idea of what Vue components look like, but this won't work quite yet because we need to set up our app's main entry point, as well as a main **App** component.
-Here's how this component will render once everything is set up.
+Here's how this component will render once everything is set up:

 ![vue vuejs authentication quote](https://cdn.auth0.com/blog/vuejs/vuejs-1.png)